 - ICEI - Consortium of supercomputing centers that are cooperating to deploy more widely solutions developed in the Human Brain Project PCP and new additional services to increase the interactivity and memory capacity of supercomputers.

-- RITMOCORE - Consortium of hospitals that is preparing a PPI to procure innovative solutions for the treatment of elderly patients with arrhythmias, pursuing wider deployment of such solutions following the success of the STOP AND GO PPI.
+- RITMOCORE - Consortium of hospitals that implemented a PPI to procure innovative solutions for the treatment of elderly patients with arrhythmias, pursuing wider deployment of such solutions following the success of the STOP AND GO PPI.
 This includes a support center for remote monitoring of pacemakers, delivering pre-defined information sets to all stakeholders in the care path, integration and quality labelling of vital signs home monitoring devices and wearables and support for patient activation.

 - STOP AND GO (completed) - Consortium that procured innovative ICT based telecare services for elderly that suffer from multiple conditions such as heart failure, diabetes, etc. In Barcelona for example newly procured implantable cardioverter defibrillators led to a 9,8% reduction in hospital visits, reduced the risk of death by 29% and the implants were successful in 98,12% cases, compared to 90% under the old approach.